Introduction to Jehovah's Witnesses

 -The Golden Age, Mar 19, 1930, p.
 406-407

-In reality, Rutherford took up residence as a second home, living in the top brackets of luxury from the profits of his books and magazines.
+In reality, Rutherford was living in the top brackets of luxury from the profits of his books and magazines, and the "prophecy" was a convenient excuse for it.

 THIS ARTICLE IS CURRENTLY UNDER RENOVATION BEYOND THIS POINT